felipehaack/pStorageAccess/README.md

 pStorageAccess
 ===============

-HTML5 for User Access Session With Expiration (Storage)
+An Example for User Access Session With Expiration (Storage).

-It's an example how you can to do an User Access Session With Time Expiration with JavaScript and new features of the HTML5.
+I created an example about how you can to use the Storage feature from HTML5 for user access session with time expiration.

-Download it and use how u like :)

-Enjoy

-PS: Use the next information to access the system:
+The example has:

+1. User and password validation.
+2. Time limit for session expiration is about 20 minutes (you can to change this time).
+3. Validation user access to the system. (deny when user isn't allowed).

+There's a default user and password for you test it.
-  Username: teste
+1. User: teste

-  Password: teste123
+2. Password: teste123

+I hope this example help you with something.
+Download and enjoy yourself.

+Thanks.